Duffing oscillator solver

 Angular frequency of periodic driving force.

-End time for the simulation in seconds..
+End time (in seconds or s) for the simulation.

-x coordinate in metres (m) at time t0t_0.
+Initial xx coordinate in metres (m) .

 Initial step size.